neonmik/Wave-Machine-Firmware/README.md

 - Release bugfixes

+    - BUG: When flipping through presets while actively playing (not just holding notes) notes get stuck on.
+Holding more than 8 notes clears it for now.

     - OSCILLATORS: Investigate why notes that have been pitched up and octaved up alias/pitch wrongly.
 Something to do with the overflow of the accumulator, I'm sure of it.

     - NOTE PRIORITY: Investigate moving MIDI::sendNoteOff to outside the note validation loop in release so it always gets called when it actually gets called.
 Might need to move sustain to keys file...